You need to enable JavaScript to run this app.

 Boronia Renewal Project (Amendment C192knox)

-The Boronia Renewal Project addresses key social and economic issues that impact on service and infrastructure delivery in Boronia.
-It sets out strategic planning strategies and built form controls for future land use in the Boronia Major Activity Centre.
+The Boronia Renewal Project aims to support population growth and future planning for the Activity Centre.
+It sets out planning controls for future land use in the Boronia Major Activity Centre.

 About the project